 Phone calls, emails, texts, video conferencing, on-going/on-demand communication to support daily lab operations and answer any questions.

-Carnegie Science Center’s expert Fab Lab team will design and deliver specific training for your organization based on your needs within your first year of operation.
+Within your first year of operation, Carnegie Science Center’s expert Fab Lab team will design and deliver specific training for your organization based on your needs.
 Carnegie Science Center staff will travel to your location and train up to 10 people on your Mobile Fab Lab equipment.

-In these lessons, students work in teams to problem-solve, design, prototype, and improve their solutions to solve a challenge using digital fabrication technologies.
+In these lessons, teams of students problem solve, design, prototype, and improve their solutions to solve a challenge using digital fabrication technologies.